teuben/nemo/docs/source/amuse.rst

 -----------

 - **Shell**:
-  NEMO uses Unix shell, AMUSE python (ipython, jupyter, ...).
+  NEMO uses a Unix shell, AMUSE uses python (ipython, jupyter, ...).

 - **Units**:
-  NEMO uses numbers, and units are implied.
-Most programs use virial units where G=1, a few programs (e.g. galaxy, nbodyX) use other units.
-The `units(1NEMO)  <https://teuben.github.io/nemo/man_html/units.1.html>`_ tries to explain.
+  NEMO uses dimensionless values, and units are implied.
+  Most programs actually use virial units where G=1, but there are a few programs (e.g. galaxy, nbodyX) that use other units.
+The `units(1NEMO)  <https://teuben.github.io/nemo/man_html/units.1.html>`_ tries to help you converting.
   AMUSE (optionally?) attaches units to numbers , using a python trick, e.g.

 .. code-block::